dokku/dokku/docs/deployment/schedulers/nomad.md

 ## Scheduler Interface

-The following sections describe implemented scheduler functionality for the `docker-local` scheduler.
+The following sections describe implemented scheduler functionality for the `nomad` scheduler.

 ### Implemented Commands and Triggers